 Add a colourful piece of wall art in terracotta shades, blush pinks, or add a bright landscape piece to incorporate the natural world.
 Or brighten up the room with a piece of gold wall art or a metal wall art piece.
 A corrugated iron wall art piece can provide an instant industrial look that can suit either a modern or classic-style home.

 Texture is important to soften an industrial look and help it feel more chic.
 Add a textured wall hanging, or toss a textured throw on the couch.
 Include a large, long-pile floor rug to add warmth to your space.

 Pastels are becoming a hit when it comes to modern interior colour schemes, and we’re not just talking about the kids’ rooms!
 Creamy pinks, lilacs and mint greens are becoming vastly popular in the interiors world.
 And the look doesn’t need to be overly feminine, either.
-Millennial pink or blush pink can look great paired back with industrial greys or black and white, without looking too feminine.
+Millennial pink or blush pink can look great paired back with industrial greys or black and white.

 Likewise, midnight blues, purples, ruby reds and other jewel tones can provide a dream-like ethereal mood, especially when paired with metallics.

 Get the look:

 - Mint green or lime can look fantastic in any room in the home, and especially the bathroom, bedroom or living room.